GSA/digitalgov.gov/content/posts/2016-07-14-analytics-trainings-2016-so-far.md

   - webinar
 ---

 In 2016, the [Digital Analytics Program](http://WHATEVER/services/dap) (DAP) team has ramped up our training schedule.
 We appreciate all the DAP users that have attended our trainings and we’re happy to provide the material.
-We’ve had many users ask about video of our sessions, so we wanted to provide you with some of our recorded trainings from 2016 so far. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/11/600-x-414-Website-SEO-and-analytics-icons-Anatoliy-Babiy-iStock-Thinkstock-185517378.jpg" alt="Website SEO and analytics graphics" %}
+We’ve had many users ask about video of our sessions, so we wanted to provide you with some of our recorded trainings from 2016 so far. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/11/600-x-414-Website-SEO-and-analytics-icons-Anatoliy-Babiy-iStock-Thinkstock-185517378.jpg" alt="Website SEO and analytics graphics" caption="" >}}

 Bookmark this page, but don’t forget about it!
 Here are some things we’ve covered in 2016: